IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

       - The group is `app`
       - The version is `v1`
       - The kind is `Deployment`
-    - The metadata specifies data that is that is needed for the runtime:
+    - The metadata specifies data that is needed for the runtime:
       - The name of this instance is `example`
       - The namespace where the resource is running is `myproject`
       - Though not shown here, any labels associated with the resource.
 We will see the use of labels later.